-• Statement of Intent including career goals and how our program will facilitate achieving these goals
+- Statement of Intent including career goals and how our program will facilitate achieving these goals - A two-page research proposal including references\, or for applicants who have not yet identified a specific research plan, a two-page description of research interest(s) including references\

-- A two-page research proposal including references\, or for applicants who have not yet identified a specific research plan, a two-page description of research interest(s) including references\ - Two academic references for MScAHN or one academic reference for MScAHN with internship - Internship application package for MScAHN with internship
+- Two academic references for MScAHN or one academic reference for MScAHN with internship - Internship application package for MScAHN with internship

-Internship application package must include:
+†Internship application package must include:

 - Confirmation of completion of a PDEP/EQualTM accredited undergraduate dietetic program by that university's Dietetic Program Director. - Resumé identifying related work experience in nutrition, foods, food service and/or community service.
-For those applying to the Internship Education Program with the Master of Applied Human Nutrition, significant post-graduation related work experience is expected. - Letter of reference (professional) - Signed acceptance of the Internship Education Program Terms and Conditions.
+For those applying to the Internship Education Program with the Master of Applied Human Nutrition, two or more years post-graduation food and/or nutrition related work with leadership and/or team experience is expected. - Letter of reference (professional) - Signed acceptance of the Internship Education Program Terms and Conditions.